 Dr Nadia Iacono

-Nadia has extensive experience on a broad range of heritage and archaeological projects.
-She has directed, co-directed and excavated on a range of Australian industrial, domestic and urban sites and overseas archaeological projects including prehistoric sites in the United Arab Emirates and the Neolithic site of Boncuklu in Central Turkey.
-Her fieldwork experience includes significant World Heritage, state and locally listed sites such as Hyde Park Barracks, ‘The Big Dig’, Cumberland/Gloucester Street, the Rocks, the Randwick Destitute Children’s Asylum Cemetery and Angel Place Recital Hall.
+Nadia is an experienced excavation director with extensive practice on a broad range of local and state significant sites in NSW as well as national and world heritage listed places.
+She has directed, co-directed and excavated on a range of Australian industrial, domestic and urban sites and overseas archaeological projects including pre-Islamic sites in the United Arab Emirates and the Neolithic Boncuklu site in Central Turkey.
+Her fieldwork and project management experience includes significant World Heritage, state and locally listed sites including the Sydney Opera House, Hyde Park Barracks, Parramatta Square, ‘The Big Dig’, Cumberland/Gloucester Street and the Randwick Destitute Children’s Asylum Cemetery.

 Nadia’s PhD examined best practice archaeological management with an emphasis on archaeological management plans.
-Her research identified and considered the integration of several successful best practice archaeological management mechanisms in the international sphere into existing Australian local council and heritage management systems.
+Her research identified and considered the integration of several successful best practice archaeological management mechanisms into existing Australian local council and heritage management systems.
+Her PhD outcomes form the basis of the co-authored Heritage NSW publication Guidelines for the Preparation of Archaeological Management Plans, 2009.

 ‘I’m passionate about working collaboratively, growing ideas and solutions together to create more engaged and relevant outcomes.’